MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/autofill.md

 After the autofill setting on a column is saved, any new files uploaded to the library are automatically processed, and the extracted information is saved to the corresponding columns.

 > [!NOTE]
 > AI-generated content might be incorrect.
-Be sure to check column results.
+Be sure to check the column results.

 ## Update an existing autofill column

-To update an autofill, follow these steps:
+To update an autofill column, follow these steps:

 1. In the document library, select the column, and then select **Column settings** > **Edit**.